 SMMW is the best conference I’ve ever attended and exhibited on.
 With almost 5000 attendees and around 25 exhibitors, we’ve had a really good flow of potential customers coming by our booth.

 What about sharing your customers’ database with other businesses?
 We tend to be focus only on ourselves, fearing the potential competition would steal our clients, but what if we can help one another?

-Every time, a customer books an accommodation and shares his Wizzair customer number, the air carrier will refund 10% of booking value to customer’s account.
+Every time, a customer books an accommodation and shares his Wizzair customer number, the air carrier will refund 10% of the booking value to customer’s account.

 Professional groups are a goldmine of potential customers.
 The key to success in this environment is not to be too selly.

 Most of the social networks are in the process of turning into places where people can build more meaningful relations.
 That’s your opportunity to get ahead of your competition.
 Answer people’s queries but don’t push your product too hard.

-There’re plenty of possibilities to attract and identify customers.
-Do you have any other ideas?
-I’d love to hear them!
+There’re plenty of possibilities to find, attract, and identify new customers.